sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_21_TypesOfVariables/Q_21_TypesOfVariables_Quiz.md

 c) Signed & unsigned
 d) All of the above

-**Answer** d)
+**Answer** a)

 **Description**

-a) Float is normally used to store decimals.
+Float is normally used to store decimals.
 Eg:- 1.25, 2.5, etc. Int is used for integers like 1, 2, 3, etc.

-b) This is classification of variables based on size.

-c) This is classification of variables based on usage.

-d) All are not correct.

 ---
 ---